 Six Sigma is a way of working.
 It brings rigor to problem-solving and insures that the business is focused on the processes and issues that drive the big benefits.
 While its origins and terminology are about delivering quality and customer focus, the methodology applies to all elements of business, none more so than in credit risk management.
 An organization that embraces Six Sigma relies on objectivity rather than subjectivity, statistics rather than gut-feel.
 Since credit risk management is primarily a science that relies on data, facts and analysis, Six Sigma is a perfect fit.

 It is human nature to jump to conclusions and to find solutions before the problem is adequately identified.
 This can be true for risk managers who think they are working on the critical projects and analysis, but are not.
 Six Sigma insures that the right problem is addressed, the root cause is identified and the best solution is found and implemented.
 A risk manager who understands where he is in the Six Sigma process can eliminate unnecessary reporting and focus analysis on the critical factors and drivers that matter.
-He also can insure that challenger strategies are appropriate – ones that will deliver the benefits rather than tweak insignificant edges.
+He also can ensure that challenger strategies are appropriate – ones that will deliver the benefits rather than tweak insignificant edges.

 Not only does Six Sigma provide a rigorous framework, it optimizes the use of those precious analytical resources in portfolio management, risk systems and processes, and credit policy and controls.